 Definition

 Research methods that measure user behavior and attitudes at scale through structured data collection such as analytics, surveys with closed-ended questions, and A/B tests.
 Quantitative research provides statistical confidence but limited depth on motivations.
+Google's HEART framework for user-centered metrics is an influential example of structuring quantitative product research at scale.
 PMs use quantitative research to validate patterns, measure impact, and make evidence-based prioritization decisions.

 Why It Matters for Product Managers